bknowles/chef-fundamentals/guides/student-exercises/getting-started.md

 ## Install Ruby and Chef

-If Ruby and Chef are not already installed on the local workstation, do so now.
+If Ruby and Chef are not already installed on the chef workstation, do so now.
 Use the Opscode Full Stack Installer:

 * http://www.opscode.com/chef/install